Bobbi's Beauty School 101: Shades of Gray

 One day I looked up and said to Kristen, “Wow, you’re so pretty.”
 She looked at me with really big eyes and said, “You’re crazy.”
 She just didn’t see it.
 When I asked her to come and model for me, she came right away.
 And this was the look we created.

 Kristen’s skin is pale, but beautiful.
-She didn’t need (or like wearing) a heavy foundation, so I applied a tinted moisturizer and spot corrected with a pencil.
-I swept a sheer, powdered bronzer all over to add warmth and to get rid of the red areas on her neck.
+She didn’t need (or like wearing) a heavy foundation, so I applied a moisturizer and spot corrected with a Jones Road Face Pencil.
+I appled Miracle Balm in bronze all over to add warmth and to get rid of the red areas on her neck.

 Filling in the brows gave her look an instant update.
 Her hair used to be brown and the white is not only a bold move, but a real attention getter.
 I filled in her eyebrows with an ash shadow using a slanted brush.
 For some women who stop coloring their hair, they need a darker brown shade and some use a lighter greyish tone or slate.

 After lining the eyes, they really came to life.
 I applied a dark navy shadow with a damp brush and created a tight line to the lash with a deep steel color.
 On the eyelid, I swept a layer of grey and ash shadow.
 I followed that up with three bold coats of an uber-black mascara and used a grey shadow as liner on the lower lashes to keep away any red from popping up.

 I love what Kristen wore for this photo, the deep grey sweater color with a little bit of her white tee sticking out.
 Wearing a paler shade would only wash her out.
 I also love that her hair part was changed to make it appear thicker — and you can’t beat the feathery, crop cut that made this whole look feel modern.